brenner-tobias/ha-addons/cloudflared/DOCS.md

    no existing tunnel with your desired tunnel name at Cloudflare**.
 1. Start the "Cloudflare" add-on.
-1. Check the logs of the "Cloudflare" add-on and **follow the instruction to authenticate at cloudflare**.
+1. Check the logs of the "Cloudflare" add-on and **follow the instruction to authenticate at Cloudflare**.
    You need to copy a URL from the logs and visit it to authenticate.
-1. A tunnel and a DNS entry will be created and show up in your cloudflare DNS / Teams dashboard.
+1. A tunnel and a DNS entry will be created and show up in your Cloudflare DNS / Teams dashboard.

 ## Configuration